elvece/calculators/readme.md

+##Calculator

-This repo hosts calculator functions.
+This repo contains average and max number calculator functions.